Volcanism on Mars: Differences in volcanic styles between Earth and Mars

 The most common form of volcanism on the Earth is basaltic.
 Basalts are extrusive igneous rocks derived from the partial melting of the upper mantle.
 They are rich in iron and magnesium (mafic) minerals and commonly dark gray in color.
-The principal type of volcanism on Mars is almost certainly basaltic too.
+The principal type of volcanism on Mars is almost certainly also basaltic.
 On Earth, basaltic magmas commonly erupt as highly fluid flows, which either emerge directly from vents or form by the coalescence of molten clots at the base of lava fountains (Hawaiian eruption).
 These styles are also common on Mars, but the lower gravity and atmospheric pressure on Mars allow nucleation of gas bubbles (see above) to occur more readily and at greater depths than on Earth.
 As a consequence, Martian basaltic volcanoes are also capable of erupting large quantities of ash in Plinian-style eruptions.
 In a Plinian eruption, hot ash is incorporated into the atmosphere, forming a huge convective column (cloud).
 If insufficient atmosphere is incorporated, the column may collapse to form pyroclastic flows.
 Plinian eruptions are rare in basaltic volcanoes on Earth where such eruptions are most commonly associated with silica-rich andesitic or rhyolitic magmas (e.g., Mount St. Helens).

 Because the lower gravity of Mars generates less buoyancy forces on magma rising through the crust, the magma chambers that feed volcanoes on Mars are thought to be deeper and much larger than those on Earth.
 If a magma body on Mars is to reach close enough to the surface to erupt before solidifying, it must be big.
 Consequently, eruptions on Mars are less frequent than on Earth, but are of enormous scale and eruptive rate when they do occur.
 Somewhat paradoxically, the lower gravity of Mars also allows for longer and more widespread lava flows.
 Lava eruptions on Mars may be unimaginably huge.
 A vast lava flow the size of the state of Oregon has recently been described in western Elysium Planitia.
 The flow is believed to have been emplaced turbulently over the span of several weeks and thought to be one of the youngest lava flows on Mars.

 First X-ray diffraction view of Martian soil – CheMin analysis reveals minerals (including feldspar, pyroxenes and olivine) suggestive of "weathered basaltic soils" of volcanoes in Hawaii (Curiosity rover at "Rocknest", 2012).
 Each ring is a diffraction peak that corresponds to a specific atom-atom distance, which are unique enough to identify minerals.
 Smaller rings corresponds to larger features and vice versa.